 Roland Anthony Gravois Sr. has lived a nice, long life.
 Born in Vacherie, La, he now resides in the retirement subdivision of Pelican Point with his wife.

+The disabled WWII Veteran once spent nine months straight in the hospital for injuries suffered in Okinawa.
 He gives his time these days to the Catholic Church in Baton Rouge, where he looks at handwritten baptismal records and marriage records and puts them into digital form.

 The LSU grad, who worked with IBM before it was a computer company, said he cannot speak French, or Spanish or Latin but he can translate the records written in these languages on paper.